-The comprehensive strategy seeks to assess students properly for credit-bearing courses using multiple measures; ensure that students are taking and completing the appropriate math for their major; and give students who require remediation access to co-requisite support in English and mathematics courses.
+This comprehensive strategy seeks to assess students properly for credit-bearing courses using multiple measures; ensure that students are taking and completing the appropriate math for their major; and give students who require remediation access to co-requisite support in English and mathematics courses.
 The approach was developed in the first phase of this work, which included convening the Task Force on Transforming Developmental Mathematics Education.
 The second phase consisted of advancing the recommendations of the Task Force and campus experimentation.
 The third and current phase marks a transition from pilot to policy.
 The first policy under the transforming developmental education umbrella was advanced by the Board in January 2018 with the acceptance of the Designing Math Pathways Report and endorsement of its recommendations.
-The proposed policy to allow for the use of a 2.7 cumulative high school GPA to place a student directly into college-level English and mathematics courses also seeks to transition from simply piloting the use of GPA to formalizing it as a placement measure by amending the 1998 Common Assessment Policy.
+The GPA policy was approved by the Board in December 2018 to allow for the use of a 2.7 cumulative high school GPA to place a student directly into college-level English and mathematics courses also seeks to transition from simply piloting the use of GPA to formalizing it as a placement measure by amending the 1998 Common Assessment Policy.